Sales negotiation techniques to close more deals

 • Research their metrics: Before negotiating, know the client's key KPIs: profit margins, operating costs, customer acquisition cost (CAC), etc.

-• Tailor the message: Present value in terms that matter most to each stakeholder.
+• Adapt the message: Present the value in the terms that matter most to each stakeholder.
 For a CFO, focus on ROI and savings; for a COO, on efficiency and productivity.

-• Document your assumptions: To maintain credibility, be transparent about how you calculated value and return on investment.
+• Document your assumptions: To maintain credibility, be transparent about how you calculated the value and the return on investment.
 This strengthens your position and demonstrates professionalism.

 Comparison of 8 Sales Negotiation Techniques